threefoldfoundation/www_threefold_io/content/buildnew/index.md

 ## Weblets: No-Code Deployments

 Deploy solutions with ease using Weblets, our user-friendly and decentralized web components.
-Access a variety of environments and ready-to-use community solutions in our interactive playground.
+Access a variety of environments and ready-to-use community solutions – such as **Kubernetes**, CapRover, and Umbrel – in our interactive playground.
 The simplest way to build on top of the grid.

 <br>